Pope Agapetus I: Pontificate

 Jeffrey Richards describes him as "the last survivor of the Symmachan old guard", having been ordained as a deacon perhaps as early as 502, during the Laurentian schism.
 He was elevated from archdeacon to pope in 535.
 His first official act was to burn, in the presence of the assembled clergy, the anathema which Boniface II had pronounced against the latter's deceased rival Dioscurus on a false charge of simony and had ordered to be preserved in the Roman archives.

 Agapetus assisted Cassiodorus in the founding of his monastery at Vivarium.
 He confirmed the decrees of the Council of Carthage, after the retaking of North Africa from the Vandals, according to which converts from Arianism were declared ineligible to Holy Orders and those already ordained were merely admitted to lay communion.
-He accepted an appeal from Contumeliosus, Bishop of Riez, whom a council at Marseilles had condemned for immorality, and he ordered Caesarius of Arles to grant the accused a new trial before papal delegates.
+He accepted an appeal from Contumeliosus, Bishop of Riez, whom the Council of Marseilles had condemned for immorality, and he ordered Caesarius of Arles to grant the accused a new trial before papal delegates.

 Meanwhile, the Byzantine general Belisarius was preparing for an invasion of Italy.
 King Theodahad of the Ostrogoths begged Agapetus to proceed on an embassy to Constantinople and use his personal influence to appease Emperor Justinian I following the death of Amalasuntha.
 To defray the costs of the embassy, Agapetus pledged the sacred vessels of the Church of Rome.
 He set out in mid-winter with five bishops and a large retinue.
 In February 536, he appeared in the capital of the East.
 Justinian declined to call a halt to the planned invasion as preparations were far too advanced.
 Agapetus immediately turned his attention from the political matter Theodahad had sent him to address to a religious one.